gordonrix/maple/README.md

 This system supports experimental designs with multiple barcode types (e.g., forward/reverse, sample/condition) and provides comprehensive quality control and reporting.

-# Running the example
+## Running the example
 Included in the github repository is an example_working_directory that will allow you to test that everything was properly installed, and will serve as a jumping off point for future working directories.
 To test that everything is working, navigate to this working directory and perform a 'dry-run' (`-n`) for all files that are demanded by the `targets` directive to see that snakemake knows how to perform all the required steps.
-Here we also include the `-q` or `--quiet` flag so that any warnings that might come up don't require much scrolling to get to.
 Finally, the `-j 4` flag is used to designate that 4 threads can be used.
-When more threads are provided, most steps of the pipeline will run faster, so increase this number as appropriate:
+When more threads are provided, most steps of the pipeline will run faster, so increase this number as appropriate.
+(Note that it was previously recommended to include the `-q` flag to reduce the amount of text that would be output, but recent versions of snakemake have prevented effective use of `-n` and `-q` together):

-    snakemake --snakefile ../Snakefile -j 4 targets -n -q
+`snakemake --snakefile ../Snakefile -j 4 targets -n`

 This should produce some gold text that shows all the different jobs that will be run.
 Running the same command without the extra flags will run all the rules:

-    snakemake --snakefile ../Snakefile -j 4 targets
+`snakemake --snakefile ../Snakefile -j 4 targets`

 If this worked, you will see a stream of green text describing the steps that are being performed, followed by the text
     maple completed successfully

 You can then explore the analysis files that have been created, and/or apply this same process to your own data.

-# Running maple on your data
+## Running maple on your data

 Following installation and running the example, the steps required for basic usage of the pipeline are as follows:
 1. Create a directory for the dataset(s) that you wish to analyze by creating a new working directory with the name of your choice (preferably related to a specific experiment) and copy the 'metadata' directory and 'config.yaml' file from the example_working_directory to this new directory.
 2. Modify `config.yaml` as needed.
 Most global settings can be kept as default, but pay attention to the RCA and UMI settings if you require consensus sequence generation.
 3. Modify `metadata/tags.csv` to define your experimental runs.
 Each row specifies a tag (dataset identifier), reference file, sequence location, and optional parameters like barcode files or timepoints.
 4. Modify the reference sequence and barcode .fasta files (located in the 'metadata' directory) as appropriate.
-Use the exampleReferences.fasta file for assistance with determining the appropriate reference sequences.
+Use the exampleReferences.csv file for assistance with determining the appropriate reference sequences.
 5. Activate the maple conda environment that you created during installation if it's not already active, and run snakemake by requesting a specific file, and designating a number of threads, which allows for parallelization of jobs.
 Take care to run the pipeline only when in the working